rfdzan/hosutory/README.md

    - Preview
    - Source

-Otherwise, it only downloads and store the raw JSON files.
+Otherwise, it only downloads and store the raw JSON files. **They also do not show up in view GUI.**
 ## Example:

 **user_id**: